p0008874/igsmj2tool/README.md

 # igsmj2tool

-igsmj2_extractor.py Sprite and Sound extractor
+IGSMJ_patched.bps Used for patching CD check (You need the original IGSMJ.EXE to patch this https://www.marcrobledo.com/RomPatcher.js/) (2001)

-Bugs: The extractor can't find multiple palettes.
+igsmj2_extractor.py Sprite and Sound extractor (2002)

-igsmj2_keygen.html Well, the Keygen of course.
+keygen_new.py Well, the Keygen of course.
+(2002)

 MJ2013/update.rom (For the 2013 version released in China.)